duksctf/duksctf.github.io/_posts/2016-05-23-DCquals2016-baby-re.md

 ![CheckSolution](/resources/2016/dcquals/babyre/checksolution.png)

-Interestingly, Hopper gave right away a decompiled code `CheckSolution`, whereas Hexrays failed due to the simple anti-reverse tricks.
+Interestingly, Hopper gave right away an (almost) correct decompiled code for `CheckSolution`'s, whereas Hexrays failed due to the simple anti-reverse tricks.
 (Even after getting rid of these protections, IDA gave us a much cleaner C code than Hopper, but that included a few errors.)

 `CheckSolution` first computed a bunch of constants, which were then used as coefficient of a linear system of equations over signed 32-bit